StarbeamOne/blog.starbeam.one/content/article/2023/12/PayPal-Payout-Fee-Adjustments.md

 ### What's New?

 We have supported PayPal Payouts since the market opened in June 2022.
 At that time, my impression and understanding was that fees for this service were $0.25 for each payout.
 It turns out this is accurate, but only for US-only payouts.
-International payouts are 2%.
+[International payouts are 2%.](https://www.paypal.com/us/webapps/mpp/merchant-fees#maxfeecap)

 This misunderstanding was caught pretty quickly when we started to process international payouts, which comprise a majority of our payouts.
+I noticed that they were not always $0.25 as expected and they were in fact over this for a majority of the time.

+For 2023, the average fee was $0.30, which means I have paid an average of $.05 for each payout made.
+As I designed the system to pass on fees to the customer, this has been a bit of a cost issue that has only increased with time.

 While it has been known for sometime, I am just now getting around to fixing it.
-For 2023, the average fee was $0.30, which means I have paid $.05 for each payout made.
-As I designed the system to pass on fees to the customer, this has been a costly issue that has only increased with time.

 This was a tricky problem to solve, as I didn't want to onboard more user data that I would ultimately have to manage.

 It turns out the fix was easy, and I wish I would have thought of it sooner.